Chart Color Schemes

 Eatons Hill's population is slightly younger than the national pattern

-Eatons Hill has a median age of 38, which is slightly higher than Greater Brisbane's figure of 36 but equal to Australia's median age of 38 years.
-The age group of 45-54 shows strong representation in Eatons Hill at 17.7%, compared to Greater Brisbane, while the 25-34 cohort is less prevalent at 7.7%.
-This concentration of the 45-54 age group is well above the national average of 12.1%.
-Between 2021 and the present day, the 75 to 84 age group has grown from 2.5% to 4.2% of the population.
-Conversely, the 5 to 14 cohort has declined from 16.6% to 14.7%, and the 25 to 34 age group has dropped from 9.2% to 7.7%.
+Eatons Hill has a median age of 38, which is slightly older than Greater Brisbane's figure of 36 but equal to Australia's median age of 38 years.
+The 45-54 age group shows strong representation in Eatons Hill at 17.7%, compared to Greater Brisbane, while the 25-34 cohort is less prevalent at 7.7%.
+This concentration of the 45-54 age group is well above the national figure of 12.1%.
+Between 2021 and present, the 75-84 age group has grown from 2.5% to 4.2% of the population.
+Conversely, the 5-14 cohort has declined from 16.6% to 14.7%, and the 25-34 group has dropped from 9.2% to 7.7%.
 Looking ahead to 2041, demographic projections reveal significant shifts in Eatons Hill's age structure.
-The 75 to 84 age group is expected to grow by 84%, adding 282 people and reaching a total of 618 from its current figure of 335.
-This growth reflects an aging population dynamic, with those aged 65 and above comprising 81% of the projected growth.
-However, the 15 to 24 and 45 to 54 age cohorts are expected to experience population declines.
+The 75-84 group is expected to grow by 84% (282 people), reaching 618 from 335.
+The aging population dynamic is clear, with those aged 65 and above comprising 81% of projected growth.
+Meanwhile, the 15-24 and 45-54 cohorts are expected to experience population declines.